hasin-codes/GLMDeck/FUNCTIONAL.md

 ## 9. Reference Implementation: AI Slide Generation Service

 This section provides a **complete pseudo-code reference** for implementing the slide generation service.
-It is designed to be **LLM-agnostic**—swap `YourLLMProvider` and `YourImageProvider` for any SDK (Gemini, OpenAI, Anthropic, etc.).
+It is designed to be **LLM-agnostic**—swap `YourLLMProvider` and `YourImageProvider` for any SDK (GLM, OpenAI, Anthropic, etc.).

 ### Why Raw HTML + Tailwind?